Deepan-Karmakar/p5.js-tutorial/DOM-Extensions.md

 var draw = function() {

+  // The program is set to draw into text because it was created last
-  // Tell program to draw into canvas since img was last created element. context(canvas);
+  // but calling context tells the program to draw into canvas instead. context(canvas);
   noStroke();
   background(220, 180, 200);